GeorgeAdamon/ways-to-render-1M-cubes/README.md

 ---
 ---
-## Instanced Rendering
+## Basic Instanced Rendering

 ### [Using MeshRenderers & MaterialPropertyBlock]()
 #### Description
+_Each cube is Instantiated as a separate GameObject with Transform, MeshFilter & MeshRenderer components attached to it.
+The MeshFilters of all the cubes point to a single (shared) Mesh asset.
+The MeshRenderers of all the cubes point to a single (shared) Material asset, which supports [GPU Instancing](https://docs.unity3d.com/Manual/GPUInstancing.html).
+The cubes' individual colors are set via a [MaterialPropertyBlock](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.SetColor.html)
 #### Pros
-* Guaranteed to work on every platform
+* Compatible with every platform by default.
-* Unity handles culling ans Z-sorting efficiently and natively
+* Unity handles culling and Z-sorting efficiently and natively.
-* Somewhat easier to debug, since objects actually exist in the Scene
+* Somewhat easier to debug, since objects actually exist in the Scene and can be individually inspected.
-* The cubes can be interacted with & exhibit scripted behaviour
+* The cubes can be interacted with & exhibit scripted behaviour.
+* Works with real-time Shadows, Lightmapping, Light/Reflection Probes, Physics.
 #### Cons
-* Memory-hungry since each **visual** instance is also a **logical** one
+* Memory-hungry since each **visual** instance is also a separate GameObject (Transform + MeshFilter + MeshRenderer).
+* Adds Editor overhead, since the Scene file will now contain 1 million objects.
 * Updating the MaterialPropertyBlock requires serial iteration through all of the instances
 * Performance is dependent on the total amount of triangles that need to be rendered (Instances x Triangles per Instance)